shanemmattner/udoo_neo_buildroot_secure/README.md

 # Udoo Neo Buildroot Secure
-> A project to create a secure image for the Udoo Neo using Buildroot
+> A project to create a secure FIT image for the Udoo Neo using Buildroot

 ## Table of contents
 * [General info](#general-info)